jamedeus/micropython-smarthome/tests/mock_environment/readme.md

 - `api_port`: Simulates another ESP32 node for [ApiTarget](tests/firmware/test_device_apitarget.py) tests

 The port `9999` is used to simulate requests to TpLink Kasa devices.
 This cannot be changed because it is not configurable on the actual TpLink devices (the same test suite is run against physical hardware when run outside the mocked environment).

+The mock receiver host's firewall **must not block these ports** or the tests will fail.

 ## Mocked Micropython Modules
 - [x] machine.pin